David E. Kelley: 2007–2022

 A new comedy series created by Kelley, The Crazy Ones, starring Robin Williams and Sarah Michelle Gellar, premiered on CBS on September 26, 2013.
 The show was cancelled after a season due to lukewarm reception.

 In 2015, Kelley created the Amazon Studios series Goliath.

 In 2017, Kelley spearheaded a new HBO series, Big Little Lies, which won the Primetime Emmy Award for Outstanding Limited Series.
 He was also a showrunner on the TV adaptation of the Stephen King novel Mr. Mercedes.

 In March 2018, it was announced that HBO had given a series order for The Undoing, a miniseries based on the 2014 novel You Should Have Known by Jean Hanff Korelitz.
 The series was written by Kelley, who also served as executive producer with Nicole Kidman (who starred alongside Hugh Grant and Donald Sutherland), Per Saari, and Bruna Papandrea.
 Susanne Bier directed the miniseries.
 It premiered in October 2020, and was the most-watched show on HBO that year.

 In June 2019, Kelley wrote a script for a CBS crime drama series, The Lincoln Lawyer, based from the 2005 novel of the same name by Michael Connelly.
 On May 2, 2020, CBS announced that the pilot would not be moving forward.
 However, on January 11, 2021, the series was picked up by Netflix.

 Kelley was announced as the writer and showrunner on the ABC crime drama series Big Sky, based on the book The Highway by C. J. Box.

 Kelley served as writer, executive producer and showrunner on The Calling, an American adaptation of Israeli television series Missing File on Peacock.

+2023–present

+In November 2024, Kelley received the 2024 International Emmy Founders Award at the 52nd International Emmy Awards Gala, recognizing his four-decade career creating acclaimed television series such as L.A.
+Law, Ally McBeal, and Big Little Lies.
+The International Academy praised Kelley’s lasting impact on global television, while Kelley credited the honor to the collaborators who helped him create influential, award-winning shows and continue producing successful projects across major streaming platforms.

+In 2026, Kelley created and executive produced Margo's Got Money Troubles with A24 as the studio.

+In April 2026, Kelley is teaming up with director Matt Reeves for a series based on Tom Wolfe's The Bonfire of the Vanities.
+The project is in development at Apple TV, with Warner Bros.
+TV as the studio.

+In May 2026, Kelley will adapt a Michael Connelly crime novel for television, the 2024 bestseller Nightshade, for HBO Max.

+In the same month, it was announced that Myron Bolitar had been ordered by Netflix, with Kelley and Kyle Long serving as showrunners.
+The series is based on Myron Bolitar book series by Harlan Coben.